 Following initial training, each employee is required to complete a minimum of 2 hours of training per month and to complete the 13 Army CYS training modules within 18 months of initial employment.

-Everyone directly working with children is encouraged to earn the Child Development Associate Credential, Military School-Age Credential, Army Youth Practicum or Family Child Care Certification, which are part of a nationally recognized system of continuing education sponsored by the National Academy of Early Childhood Programs, The National School Age Care Association and the National Association of Family Child Care providers respectively.
-CYS support staff, to include cooks, clerks, trainers and management personnel, have a prescribed training agenda tailored to meet the requirements of their positions.
+Everyone directly working with children is encouraged to earn the Child Development Associate Credential, Military School-Age Credential, Army Youth Practicum or Family Child Care Certification, which are part of a nationally recognized system of continuing education sponsored by the National Academy of Early Childhood Programs, The National School Age Care Association and the National Association of Family Child Care providers respectively, CYS support staff, to include cooks, clerks, trainers and management personnel. have a prescribed training agenda tailored to meet the requirements of their positions.
 The overall program goal of quality service to children & youth cannot be met without trained teachers and support staff.
 There are many people in our centers involved in providing comprehensive care for your children.
-We like to think of our staff members as part of one team, one family of people interested in all the children & youth's welfare.
-In order to function as a team, we routinely share information about children/youth, families and program content with each other.
-The information is shared in an effort to provide a consistent and individualized program for each child and family.
-However, confidentiality of children's records is maintained.
-CYS emphasizes a multidisciplinary team approach to childcare.
+CYS emphasizes a multi-disciplinary team approach to childcare.
 Personnel meet to discuss the program and children in order to be certain that the best service is provided for each child.
 We want to include parents in the planning, too.
 Please get to know the staff and become involved through parent meetings and conferences, our Advisory Boards and other program activities.